 One important ritual during the festival is preparing a special dish called the ‘Ugadi Pachadi’ or Bevu Bella.
 This dish has various flavours, signifying the different experiences one goes through life-

-Jaggery(sweet), symbol for happiness; Tamarind(sour), symbol for challenges; Neem flowers(bitter), symbolising the difficulties of life; Raw mango(tangy), symbolising surprises and new challenges that crop up in life; chillis(spicy), symbolises anger; salt(salty)symbolises interesting things in life.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+Jaggery(sweet), symbol for happiness; Tamarind(sour), symbol for challenges; Neem flowers(bitter), symbolising the difficulties of life; Raw mango(tangy), symbolising surprises and new challenges that crop up in life; chillis(spicy), symbolises anger; salt(salty)symbolises interesting things in life.Consult our expert astrologers online to learn more about the festival and their rituals.